epam/epam-kafka/README.md

 ### Subscription specific

  * Subscribe and internal offsets (default): kafka internal offsets storage.
-Partition assignment performed by group’s coordinator kafka broker.
+Partition assignment performed by groupâ€™s coordinator kafka broker.
  * Subscribe and external offsets: `IExternalOffsetsStorage` interface implementation for offsets storage.
-Partition assignment performed by group’s coordinator kafka broker.
+Partition assignment performed by groupâ€™s coordinator kafka broker.
  * Assign and external offsets: `IExternalOffsetsStorage` interface implementation for offsets storage.
 Partition assigmnent based on configuration.
  * Default implementation for `IExternalOffsetsStorage` using EntityFramework (Core and EF6).
  * Default implementation for subscription that store data using EntityFramework (Core and EF6).
 Possibility to commit data and offsets in same database transaction.